hansebastian97/portfolio/kafka-confluent/README.md

 * [Python](https://www.python.org/)

-    We use Python for generating dummy messages, produce the dummy data to Kafka Topics, and consume the dummy data from kafka Topics.
+    We use Python to generate dummy messages, produce the dummy data to Kafka Topics, and consume the dummy data from kafka Topics.

 ## Files, Folders Description
     .